Where is it?

 > Also read: the Réfugiés.info sheet “Buy a tax stamp”

-- Or if you've never done it, create your account.
-See the Réfugiés.info file "Create a personal account on Etrangers en France".
+See the Réfugiés.info file “Create a personal account on Foreigners in France (ANEF)”

-If you have a technical problem on the site (blocked page, error message, etc.), you can contact the citizen contact center (CCC) :
+If you have a technical problem on the site (blocked page, error message, etc.), you can contact the citizens contact center:

 Your file will be studied and you will be called to an individual interview with an agent of the Prefecture.